david-chase/k8s-demos/bin-packing-mostallocated/README.md

 6. Open scheduler.yaml in a text editor.
 While it's not vital to understand everything being done in this manifest, the key takeaway is that we're defining a custom scheduler named "my-scheduler".
 Since this is not the default scheduler, it will only be used by pods that specify it in their manifests.
 We'll demonstrate that soon.

-7. Deploy the custom scheduler
+7. Deploy the custom scheduler, using the kustomization.yaml file in the current folder

         kubectl apply -k .